-The monument's volunteer program does not offer payment or stipend, and except as noted, there is no housing provided by the park.
+Like most parks, the monument's volunteer program is not able to offer payment or stipend, and except as noted, there is no housing provided by the park.

 Most positions are located at the Sheep Rock Unit of the monument, and many of the positions are seasonal in nature; the tenure of each position may be up to one year.
 All volunteers must complete required training for the NPS, the monument, and the job.
 Some positions require background checks.
 All volunteers are expected to wear NPS VIP identification (such as a badge or pin) and volunteers who have regular contact with the public may be required to wear a volunteer uniform; uniforms and identification will be provided by the park.
 Full job descriptions are available for positions listed below.